Smooth asymptotics for collapsing Calabi-Yau metrics: The asymptotic expansion theorem

 Secondly, thanks to \eqref{ma},

 where the constants $c_t$ converge to $\binom{m+n}{n}$ and

 Next, from \eqref{blow22}, \eqref{saves_our_asses}, there is $C$ such that for all $R$ there is $t_R$ such that for all $t\geq t_R$

 It is now the time to separate each of our objects into a jet part and a remainder.
-As it turns out, this separation for $\ti{\eta}_{t,j,k}$ is only needed in one special subcase, and we will deal with this later.
+As it turns out, this separation for $\ti{\eta}_{t,j,k}$ will not be needed (this is an improvement over the analogous point in \cite{HT2}).